Jacob de Haas

 Jacob de Haas (13 August 1872 – 21 March 1937) was a British-born Jewish journalist and an early leader of the Zionist movement in the United States and England.

-He was the secretary of the First Zionist Congress and introduced Theodor Herzl to the UK via the Jewish World newspaper.
+De Haas, who at one time served as secretary to Dr. Theodor Herzl, introduced him to the English public.
+He later wrote Herzl's biography and was widely regarded as an authority on Zionism.
+He was the secretary of the First Zionist Congress.
+When England recognized the Zionist movement in 1917 and declared its support for a Jewish state in Palestine, he described it as “a great day in the history of the world.”

 Biography

-Jacob De Haas was born in London.
+Jacob De Haas was born on 13 August 1872 in London to Dutch Jewish parents Aron and Anna Haarbleek de Haas.
+He was educated at English and German colleges.

+De Haas began his career in journalism as a writer and reporter.
+Between 1896 and 1900 he edited The Jewish World and subsequently held positions with the Daily Chronicle, Daily News, and Pall Mall Gazette.
+He also served as a Vienna correspondent for Die Welt, the Zionist weekly founded by Theodor Herzl.

 In 1896, he became the first member of Hovevei Zion to encourage the movement to adopt the political Zionist program of Theodor Herzl.
 At the Third Zionist Congress in 1899, he and L. J. Greenberg were elected as members of the Zionist Organization's Propaganda Committee.

 He moved to the United States in 1902.
 Theodor Herzl had suggested to Richard Gottheil that he hire de Haas as the new secretary of the Federation of American Zionists (FAZ) to replace Stephen Samuel Wise.
 De Haas assumed the leadership of the fragmented American Zionist movement.
 One of his best known relationships was his friendship with Louis Brandeis.

+In 1927, he published a two-volume biography of Theodor Herzl and was regarded as the most exhaustive study of Theodor Herzl published to that date.
+Charles Willis Thompson of The New York Times praised the "vigorous and animated biography".

+In 1934, he published Palestine: The Last Two Thousand Years.
+It was highly praised by the Jewish Telegraphic Agency: "This book should prove to be the definite history of Palestine.
+It should take its place alongside of those authoritative texts which serve as standard books of reference."

+In his later years, he moved away from the "general Zionists" to align himself with the Revisionist Zionism movement of Ze'ev Jabotinsky.
+He served as the movement's representative in the United States.

+Personal life

+He married Lillian Eisenberg in 1905.
+They had a son and daughter.
+He belonged to Congregation Shearith Israel, an Orthodox congregation.